 Ever wondered why some ads just stick in your mind or why you always end up buying more than you planned?
 That's marketing psychology at play.
 It's all about understanding the little quirks in our brains that make us tick.
 Businesses use these tactics to sway our decisions, often without us even realising it.
 From the colours they use to the words they choose, everything is designed to get us to say 'yes'.
-Let's dive into seven tactics that really work, and see how they can change the way we think about buying.

 The commitment and consistency bias is a fascinating psychological tendency where people prefer to act in ways that are congruent with their past actions and beliefs.
 This means if someone starts with a small commitment, they’re more likely to continue making larger commitments over time.
 This bias can be a powerful tool in marketing.